cdktf/cdktf-provider-ionoscloud/docs/dataIonoscloudNfsShare.java.md

 The ID of the Network File Storage Share.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.1/docs/data-sources/nfs_share#id DataIonoscloudNfsShare#id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.2/docs/data-sources/nfs_share#id DataIonoscloudNfsShare#id}

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `location`<sup>Optional</sup> <a name="location" id="@cdktf/provider-ionoscloud.dataIonoscloudNfsShare.DataIonoscloudNfsShare.Initializer.parameter.location"></a>

+- *Type:* java.lang.String

+The location of the Network File Storage Cluster.
+Available locations: 'de/fra, 'de/txl'.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.2/docs/data-sources/nfs_share#location DataIonoscloudNfsShare#location}

 ---